faygao52/serverless-typescript-messageboard/README.md

 ## Test Locally

+- Run `jest` to run unit tests, dynamoDb unit tests are not included at this point

 In order to test this API locally, you can either start up a offline API by runing:

 - `serverless offline start`